 The 15 maximum downloads is for security reasons, it’s set to protect the accounts from being shared and used illicitly.
 If for any reason you reach your maximum downloads a simple email to us at email@example.com will be all you need to have it reset.

-Please check the email that you gave us in your backer survey or used for indiegog and check your junk mail folders to make sure you didn’t miss it.
+Please check the email that you gave us in your backer survey or used for Indiegogo and check your junk mail folders to make sure you didn’t miss it.
 If you are a backer, we made you an account using that email so if you go to www.infinitedimensions.ca and login in the top right you can always click forgot password and re-enter your email address.
 Doing this will send a new email to you with a link to create a new password.
-If this fails please email us at email@example.com and we will look into your case and help you get up and running.
+If this fails please email us at firstname.lastname@example.org and we will look into your case and help you get up and running.

 Please check out our Infinite DImensions YouTube channel where we have posted a video on how to assemble each piece of the abbey after printing.
 You will find tips for tools, cleanup, door installation, and glueing.
 In the future we will add new videos there based on your needs and our new products.